-The use of chatbots and Artificial Intelligence (AI) will become more embedded in the personal injury and insurance industry in 2018. chatbots, which are programs that facilitate text conversations, are expected to save companies over $79 million dollars in salary expenditures annually, and the efficiencies received by using them are in excess of 30%.
-Nearly 20% of companies have already deployed chatbots in the workplace, with an anticipated 57% by 2021.
+The use of Artificial Intelligence (AI) will become more embedded in the personal injury and insurance industry in 2018.
+Chatbots, which are programs that facilitate text conversations, are expected to save companies over $79 million dollars in salary expenditures annually, and the efficiencies received by using them are in excess of 30%.
+Nearly 20% of companies have already deployed them in the workplace, with an anticipated 57% by 2021.

 Companies are using chatbots for a number of different functions, such as customer service, data mining, and human resource support.
 As more companies start taking advantage of the benefits of chatbots, they will rapidly become more commonplace.

 AI is finding fertile ground in everyday consumer life where insurance and risk management comes into play.
 GB is looking at potential applications of AI in areas such as smart home technology and property claims.
 Additionally, we are exploring ‘big data’ applications in the field of personal injury management using social media, qualitative data, predictive modelling and machine learning.

 One example is in the use of chatbots.
 In traditional claims management, a claim is lodged after the claimant has already done some research and begun to form expectations about the claims process.
 We’re currently experimenting with using chatbots as ‘virtual claims assistants’ that can engage the insured prior to lodgement, maximising engagement in this crucial pre-lodgement window.

 The use of these tools can actually expedite the claims process – being able to quickly identify fraudulent versus genuine claims means that genuine ones receive prompt payments.
 This frees claims managers up to provide better service.